Wimbledon Town Centre in 2030 will be an attractive, vibrant, innovative and sustainable beating heart.

 While the existing dense urban framework leaves little room for new people and firms to establish, the large unused spaces above the railway lines offer an invaluable potential for future Wimbledon growth.
 Moreover the current railway lines cut the district into separated parts and act as a brake on city connections.
 Based on this analysis, our project is considered as a spectacular inhabited bridge which develops over the railway lines and the surrounding areas of opportunity, such as Dundonald Yards, while preserving the quality of the historical framework.

-The expansive public ramp that gives shape to the bridge reconnects the district from the south to the north, and the west to the east by a network of ramps, stairs, balconies, rooftop and interior streets; culminating in a spectacular public park suspended in mid-air.
+The expansive public ramp that gives shape to the bridge reconnects the district from the south to the north, and the west to the east by a network

 Designed like two different layers superimposed on top of each other, our project hosts a range of mixed-use programs (including shops, restaurants, cafes, offices and cultural functions) organized as a dynamic commercial street on the bridge’s first level.
 On its rooftop a green promenade with low-density housing (keeping to the scale of local houses) provides a calm and high quality environment protected from the hub’s bustle.